Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 Depending on where you are visiting, an ambulance bill could cost you hundreds of dollars or several thousand (if an air ambulance is needed).

-Other coverage you may need outside of Ontario is rental vehicle damage insurance – if you’re renting a car for your summer road trip, you may want to get additional coverage.
+Other coverage you may need outside of Ontario is rental vehicle damage insurance.
+If you’re renting a car for your summer road trip, you may want to get additional coverage.
 While some auto insurance companies offer rental car insurance, you may not want to rely on your personal insurance.
 You’re likely driving in an unfamiliar car in an unfamiliar place – why risk an accident ending up on your personal insurance?

-Finally, the most important – stay protected during your travels with CAA Travel Insurance.
+Make sure to stay protected during your travels with CAA Travel Insurance.
 If you need additional coverage, get a quote online or book an appointment with CAA travel experts.

 1, Conditions apply at participating stores.
 Visit caaneo.ca/termsandconditions for full Membership Terms and Conditions.

 2. Applies to CAA Members in good standing (CAA Membership dues paid in full by Membership expiry date).
 Up to twenty percent (20%) savings apply to the total premium, excluding applicable taxes.
 Minimum premium applies.
 Subject to change without notice.
 Excludes Visitors to Canada Insurance.
 CAA Everyday, Classic®, and Plus® Members save 10%.
-CAA Premier® Members save 20% at CAA Stores or by calling 1-800-267-8713.
+CAA Premier® Members save 20% at CAA Stores or by calling 1-800-705-8713.
 CAA Premier Members save 10% and earn 10% in CAA Dollars® when booking online.

 ®CAA trademarks are owned by, and use is authorized by, the Canadian Automobile Association.